junior-devleague/pumpkin-flip/README.md

   * Set its width to ```calc(100vw)```.
   * Set its height to ```calc(100vh)```
   * Activate flexbox!
+  * Use flexbox to make the elements in a column.
-  * Use flexbox to give space around each element horizontally and vertically
+  * Use flexbox to give space around each element horizontally and vertically.
 2. Target the elements with a ```class``` of "pumpkin".
   * Set its width to 50px.
   * Set its height to 50px.
   * Set its background-image to the pumpkin.png image in the imgs folder.
+  * Set its background-size to 50px.
   * Activate flexbox!
   * Use flexbox to center items horizontally and vertically.
 3. Target the elements with a ```class``` of "row".